Montessori Center School

 Experience & Professional Qualifications

-• A bachelor’s degree from a four-year college or university
+• Bachelor’s degree from an accredited four-year college or university required

 Mindsets